-The CSL Elite is the most accessible gaming wheel Fanatec has brought to market since the 2009 Ferrari 911 model, made for the last generation of consoles.
+The CSL Elite is the most accessible gaming wheel Fanatec has brought to market since the 2009 Porsche 911 model, made for the last generation of consoles.

 Fanatec doesn’t make cheap products, however, and this is still the most expensive racing wheel we’ve reviewed.
 Our bundle costs 689 euros, or £586 at December 2016 exchange rates.
 This is more expensive than an Xbox One; in fact, you could even make a decent entry-level gaming PC for that money.
 However, the CSL Elite is rather special.

 Before you run away screaming, the price difference between this and the comparable Thrustmaster setup might not be as great as you think.
 Add a £329 Thrustmaster TX racing wheel to the T3PA-PRO pedals and you’re looking at £478, RRP.

 The Fanatec wheel system is highly customisable.
 There are a couple of wheel bases, four sets of pedals, more than 10 wheels, and separate handbrakes and shifters.

 All this isn't supplied with the CSL Elite package, but you do get everything you need.
 It includes the CSL Elite wheel base, the CSL Elite Pedals LC pedals and the Xbox One P1 Steering wheel.
 This wheel rim costs 150 euros on its own, and that it’s the cheapest Fanatec provides some indication about how high-end the system goes.